ImageMagick/Usage-Markdown/color_mods/index.md

 An approximation is simply to use the histogram of the image after converting it to grayscale.

 [Fred Weinhaus](http://www.fmwconcepts.com/fmw/fmw.html) has developed a script, called "[redist](http://www.fmwconcepts.com/imagemagick/redist/)" that does just that.
-It redistributes the histogram of an image into a uniform distribution, while appling the same change to all color channels equally.
+It redistributes the histogram of an image into a uniform distribution, while applying the same change to all color channels equally.

 ~~~
 redist -s uniform zelda.png  zelda_uniform.png